oracle-livelabs/spatial-graph/spatial-studio/reset/reset.md

 ### Objectives

 In this lab, you will:
-* Remove Spatial and ADB artifacts created in the previous labs.
+* Remove Spatial Studio and ADB artifacts created in the previous labs.

 ### Prerequisites